How to Write About Your Incoming Job on Your Resume

 1. First, look at your current resume.
 Go to the “jobs” section.
 If this is your first job ever, great!
 If not, add it to the top of the list.
 This way you'll keep things in chronological order from top to bottom, and also attract the reader's eye to the top of the list.

 2. Add the title of your new position.
 Will you be an intern?
 What kind of intern?
 Be specific if you can, like “editorial intern,” or “design intern,” or “graduate research intern.”
-This can help add valuable keywords to your resume for applicant tracking systems (ATS) as well as reel in future hiring managers looking for certain terms.
+Adding the target title on your resume can help add valuable keywords for applicant tracking systems (ATS) as well as reel in future hiring managers looking for certain terms.

 3. Add the dates.
 This is where you'll indicate that it's a future job.
 For instance, if it's January of 2023 but your role doesn't begin until June of that year, write “Anticipated Start Date: June, 2023.”
 Don't fudge the date and pretend you're already working there; it's better to be honest.
 If you know the start and end dates of your role (such as if it's an internship or a temporary position, then it might look like “Expected start date: June, 2023.
 Expected end date, September, 2023.”